What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 Bill C-8 vs PIPEDA vs PHIPA vs Quebec Law 25: how do they fit together?

 Bill C-8 does not replace existing Canadian privacy or sector laws.
 Most Canadian SMBs already have obligations under PIPEDA federally, PHIPA in Ontario for health information, and Law 25 in Quebec.
-C-8 layers cyber-program duties on top of that privacy stack for designated operators only.
+C-8 layers cyber-program duties on top of that privacy stack for designated operators only, and the statute expressly preserves PIPEDA, so cybersecurity reporting and privacy-breach notification run in parallel rather than one replacing the other.

 Law Scope Trigger Notification Penalty

-Bill C-8 (CCSPA) Designated operators in federally regulated critical sectors Significant cyber incident on a critical cyber system Federal government and sector regulator, on a tight defined window AMPs up to significant per-violation ceilings, plus offence provisions
+Bill C-8 (CCSPA) Designated operators in federally regulated critical sectors Significant cyber incident on a critical cyber system Federal government and sector regulator, within a window of up to 72 hours AMPs up to $15M per day (organizations), plus offence provisions

 PIPEDA All Canadian commercial activity touching personal information Real risk of significant harm from a privacy breach Privacy Commissioner of Canada and affected individuals Up to CAD 100,000 per offence, plus reputational impact